webmad-shared/deploy-to-heroku-react-instructions/README.md

 En Heroku, vamos a la pestaña Settings y pulsamos en  Reveal Config Vars.
 Creamos una variable con el mismo nombre que la variable que creamos para la base de datos en el fichero `.env` y pegamos lacadena de conexión.
 También tenemos que crear variables para el resto de variables que tengamos en el `.env`.

 ## Run the seeds
-1. En el archivo `.env` podemos:
+1. In the `.env` file we can:
    1. Modificar la url de la base de datos local por la cadena de conexión remota.
    2. Crear una variable local con la cadena remota, y cambiar la variable en `mongoose.connect(...)`.
-2. En  `mongoose.connect(...)` ponemos la cadena de conexión.
+2. In  `mongoose.connect(...)` we must specify the connection string.
-3. Ejecutamos el script en local.
+3. Run the script locally.

 ## Connect to the remote database using Compass
-1. Copiamos al portapapeles la cadena de conexión remota.
+1. Copy to the clipboard the remote connection string.
-2. Abrimos Compass.
-Compass detectará que tenemos la cadena de conexión en el portapapeles y nos preguntará si queremos usarla.
-Decimos que sí.
+2. Open Compass.
+Compass will detect that we have the remote connection string the clipboard and will ask whether we want to use it.
+Answer "YES".
-3. Tenemos que poner admin en el campo Authentication Database para que nos deje conectar.
+3. We have to set admin in the Authentication Database field so we are allowed to connect.